etdirksen/Kickstarter-Analysis/README.md

 # kickstarter-analysis
-Homework for submission and public viewing for the University of Wisconsin-Madison Data Analytics Bootcamp.
+Submission and public viewing of homework 'Challenge 1' for the University of Wisconsin-Madison Data Analytics Bootcamp.